ch264/covid-19/README.md

 - **US Digital Registry API** ([Docs](https://documenter.getpostman.com/view/8854915/SzS7NkEm?version=latest)) - An API for pulling federal government agencies and social media accounts.
 - **News API** ([Docs](https://documenter.getpostman.com/view/8854915/SzS7NkEp?version=latest)) - An aggregate news APIs for pulling news across multiple news sources.

-## Existing API Standards
-If you are building an COVID-19 related APIs we recommend using some existing API and schema standards.

-- **211 for Health and Human Services** [Docs](https://documenter.getpostman.com/view/8854915/SzS7NkKB?version=latest) - An open schema and API standard for defining health and human service organizations, locations, and services.
-- **311 for Non-Emergency Requests** [Docs](https://documenter.getpostman.com/view/8854915/SzS7NkKC?version=latest) - An open schema and API standard for defining non-emergency requests.

 ## Data API Templates
 These are some collections being developed to help make the deployment of data APIs easier using common services.